Key Lime Cheesecake

 Crust

-- In a mixing bowl, add the graham cracker crumbs, sugar, and melted butter.
-Stir until the butter coats all the crumbs.
+- In a mixing bowl, add the 1 3/4 cups graham cracker crumbs, 1 tablespoon granulated sugar, and 5 tablespoons butter that’s melted.
+Stir until the butter coats all of the crumbs.

 Cheesecake

-- In a mixing bowl, add in the cream cheese and granulated sugar.
-Mix until completely incorporated.
+- In a mixing bowl, add in the 24 ounces cream cheese and 1 1/4 cups granulated sugar.
+Beat with a hand mixer on medium until completely incorporated.
 Scrape the sides and bottom of the bowl and mix again to avoid any lumps of cream cheese in your batter.

-- Add in the eggs one at a time.
-Mix each egg completely before adding the next.
+- Add in the 2 large eggs one at a time.
+Beat in each egg completely before adding the next.
 Scrape down the bowl after adding each egg.

-- Add in the key lime juice and sweetened condensed milk.
+- Add in the 3/4 cup key lime juice and 14 ounces sweetened condensed milk.
 Mix until incorporated.

 - Place the springform pan in a slightly larger baking pan.
 Fill the outer pan with about an inch of water.